RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 This section is to help clarify some common doubts and problems (Frequently Asked Questions) along with some common troubleshooting steps.
-Remember that you can also join our Discord channel by clicking on the public invitation link [here](https://discord.gg/sQ9dgt9) to find and receive more help not answered here.
+Remember that you can also join our Discord server by clicking on the public invitation link [here](https://discord.gg/sQ9dgt9) to find and receive more help not answered here.

 ____